polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ## How to comment your Hyperlambda code

-Hyperlambda accepts comments the exacts same way C# does, and you can use either multiline comments or single line comments, like the following example illustrates.
+Hyperlambda accepts comments the exact same way C# does, and you can use either multiline comments or single line comments, like the following example illustrates.

 ```